Gluten Intolerance: 21 Foods to Avoid

 There are numerous non-food sources that may contain gluten, including nutritional and herbal supplements, medications, and cosmetics.
 Always consult with a healthcare professional and read labels before taking any sort of questionable product.

-With gluten being so widespread in the food supply, going gluten-free requires attention of food labels and cross-contamination and may come with substantial pressures for successful elimination.
+Since gluten is widespread in the food supply, going gluten-free requires attention of food labels and cross-contamination.
+Successful elimination in itself may come with substantial pressure.
 Add on the desire of weight loss whilst ensuring adequate nutrient intake, stress may only be exacerbated.

 But effectively following a nutritious, gluten-free diet will come easy and naturally with bistroMD's Gluten-Free Program.
-By entrusting in bistroMD, you will receive:
+By entrusting in bistroMD, receive the following:

-All meals are tested to the Food and Drug Administration (FDA) gluten-free standard (20 ppm or less) and do not contain wheat, rye, or barley.
-They are further crafted with fresh, all natural ingredients, expertly combining the nutritional requirements of a gluten-free diet while scientifically-proven to facilitate weight loss and sustain a healthy lifestyle.
+All meals are tested to the Food and Drug Administration gluten-free standard, or 20 parts per million (ppm) or less.
+They are free of wheat, rye, or barley.
+BistroMD experts combine the requirements of a gluten-free diet with nutrients to facilitate weight loss and sustain a healthy lifestyle.

-BistroMD also offers EATS, or essential and tasty snacks, including the selections of salted caramel pecan bars and southwest nacho chili crisps.
+BistroMD also offers EATS, or essential and tasty snacks, to offer convenience and ward off cravings.
+Gluten-free snack selections include salted caramel pecan bars and southwest nacho chili crisps.

-After choosing meal and snack preferences, a team of Registered Dietitians use them to create a nutritionally-balanced program just for you.
-A weekly menu will be generated, which can be reviewed and edited on an ongoing basis!
+After choosing meal and snack preferences, a team of Registered Dietitians create a customized program to meet individual nutrition needs.
+A weekly menu will be generated, which can be reviewed and edited on an ongoing basis.